 - How your life has been affected, including all the activities that you are no longer able to do.

 If you prepare a summary following this outline, review it before you go to the IME.
-However, do not take it with you to the actual examination as then it will appear rehearsed.
+However, do not bring the summary with you to the actual examination as then it will appear rehearsed.

 You should also find out if you can take a friend or family member with you.
-If so, they can record what takes place during the interview.
-And they can be a valuable witness if needed.
+If so, they can record what takes place during the interview, and they can be a valuable witness if needed.
+Keep in mind, however, that the IME can refuse to allow anyone else in the room besides a medical doctor.

-- Arrive for the examination as early as possible.
+- Arrive for the examination 30 minutes before your appointment.

 - Always be as straightforward as possible with the doctor.
-Be honest about your injuries and perform any mobility or other tests the doctor asks you to do.
+Be honest about your injuries and perform any tests the doctor asks you to do.

 - Be serious about your condition.
 Give the doctor brief, accurate statements about your injury and how it occurred.
 Yes or no answers are the best kind.
 If you do not know the answer to the question, then say so.
 Do not guess.